rafalopezv/Eyes-tracking/README.md

 ## About the repository

 This project consists of demostrating how to update a website dinamycally through the movement of the mouse.
-A pair of cat eyes track a mouse that is moved through the user's own mouse (a mouse moving another mouse)
+A pair of cat eyes track a mouse icon that is moved through the user's own mouse (a mouse moving another mouse)

 ## How it was built and how to use it

 The project is built in Java Script, CSS, and HTML.
-To run the project locally clone the repository and simply open the index.html file.
-You need to place all files in the same stucture as they are in this repository
+To run the project locally clone or download the repository and simply open the index.html file.
+You need to place all files in the same stucture as they are in this repository.

 ## Licence

 This repository is under the MIT licence.
 Click [here](https://github.com/rafalopezv/Eyes-tracking/blob/main/LICENSE) for more details

-## Where to see it
+## Where to see it live

 See the final result here: https://rafalopezv.github.io/eyes/eyes.html